py-smart-gardena/py-smart-gardena/README.md

 #### Gateway

 The gateway is the hardware used to communicate with devices.
-There is no commands on it but there is only general information.
+There is no commands on it but there are general information.

 ```python
     for gateway in location.gateways.values():